peterjmorgan/madge-the-reporter/README.md

 1. Alice wants to report the remaining Phylum Issues into Jira, so her developer team member, Bob, can fix the issues.
 1. `madge` enables Alice to do this!

+## Installation
+If have you a modern Go toolchain installed:
+`go install github.com/peterjmorgan/madge-the-reporter@latest`

 ## Getting Started
 Synchronize Phylum Issues in PHYLUM_PROJECT_ID with a Jira project identified by JIRA_PROJECT_KEY